Vison-lin/TimeManager/README.md

 # TimeManager

 An Android App that allows a user to record and view a time distribution of their daily tasks.
+Installations of 50+ and score of 5.0 are reached on Google Play Store.

 ## My Duty
 I implemented database using SQLiteDatabase, and I was also one of the team members to design App landing, user login, add/edit/update/delete activity, Message, and Calendar.